Topographic Map of Switzerland: Swiss Geodetic Commission

-As early as 1861, Johann Jacob Baeyer sent a memorandum to the King of Prussia recommending international collaboration in Central Europe with the aim of determining the shape and dimensions of the Earth.
-At the time of its creation, the association had sixteen member countries: Austrian Empire, Kingdom of Belgium, Denmark, seven German states (Grand Duchy of Baden, Kingdom of Bavaria, Kingdom of Hanover, Mecklenburg, Kingdom of Prussia, Kingdom of Saxony, Saxe-Coburg and Gotha), Kingdom of Italy, Netherlands, Russian Empire (for Poland), United Kingdoms of Sweden and Norway, as well as Switzerland.
-The Central European Arc Measurement created a Central Office, located at the Prussian Geodetic Institute, whose management was entrusted to Johann Jacob Baeyer.

 Baeyer's goal was a new determination of anomalies in the shape of the Earth using precise triangulations, combined with gravity measurements.
 This involved determining the geoid by means of gravimetric and leveling measurements, in order to deduce the exact knowledge of the Earth spheroid while taking into account local deflections of the plumb line due to gravity anomalies affecting gravity of Earth.
 To resolve this problem, it was necessary to carefully study considerable areas of land in all directions.
 Baeyer developed a plan to coordinate geodetic surveys in the space between the parallels of Palermo and Christiana (Oslo) and the meridians of Bonn and Trunz (German name for Milejewo in Poland).
 This territory was covered by a triangle network and included more than thirty observatories or stations whose position was determined astronomically.
 Bayer proposed to remeasure ten arcs of meridians and a larger number of arcs of parallels, to compare the curvature of the meridian arcs on the two slopes of the Alps, in order to determine the influence of this mountain range on vertical deflection.
 Baeyer also planned to determine the curvature of the seas, the Mediterranean Sea and Adriatic Sea in the south, the North Sea and the Baltic Sea in the north.
 In his mind, the cooperation of all the States of Central Europe could open the field to scientific research of the highest interest, research that each State, taken in isolation, was not able to undertake.

 Significant improvements in gravity measuring instruments must be attributed to Friedrich Wilhelm Bessel.
 He devised a gravimeter constructed by Adolf Repsold which was first used in Switzerland by Emile Plantamour, Charles Sanders Peirce and Isaac-Charles Élisée Cellérier (1818–1889), a Genevan mathematician soon independently discovered a mathematical formula to correct systematic errors of this device which had been noticed by Plantamour and Adolphe Hirsch.
 This would allow Friedrich Robert Helmert to determine a remarkably accurate value of 1/298.3 for the flattening of the Earth when he proposed his reference ellipsoid.